nyx555/Discord-VC-Joiner-Bot/README.md

-# Arox Token VC Joiner Bot
+# Nyx Token VC Joiner Bot

 A Discord bot that allows you to join multiple accounts to a voice channel simultaneously using slash commands.